Step7750/Apocalypse/README.md

 # Bugs

 Current Bugs:
-* If the AI is redeploying a pawn and kills one of yours on the last rank, it won't kill it and will just teleport to its desired redeploy location
+* ~~If the AI is redeploying a pawn and kills one of yours on the last rank, it won't kill it and will just teleport to its desired redeploy location~~ Should be fixed

 # How to Use